GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Rooms and obstacles

-type 1
+- type 1
-type 2
+- type 2
-type 3
+- type 3
-type 4
+- type 4
-type 5
+- type 5

 ## #movement

-Unreal Engine m
+- Unreal Engine m
-my new movement 1
+- my new movement 1
-my new movement 2
+- my new movement 2

 ## #debuff

 ## #score and quest

+## #The issues and how i fixed it